aqaPayam/NakhBot/docs/domain/05-statuses-and-enums.md

 * Product constants should go in `SystemConfig`, not enums.
 * Enums should not be expanded casually; each new value may affect permissions, transitions, filters, or reporting.
 * Pending Nakh and Sent Nakh use separate status groups because they have different product meaning.
-* Rejected Nakh can be stored internally as `rejected`, but the UI should show it as Closed.
+* Rejected Nakh must be stored internally as `rejected`, but the UI should show it as Closed.
+* `NakhStatus.closed` must not be used for receiver rejection.
 * `UserPairState` is a summary state and does not replace source records.